"...almost inconceivable to an American audience."

 People electrify me.
 I use simple tools to tell outsider stories.
 Whether it's called "folk filmmaking" or "outsider art", what's important to me is to celebrating the extraordinary stories of everyday heroes.
 Our sense of humanity is eroding; I hope in some small way my work contributes to its conservation.
 (Unless the robots win, in which case this is all a joke and all praise be upon our new leaders.)

 I take my humor seriously.
-Obviously, we need more laughter.
-There is power in it.
+There is power in laughter.
 And it was always the way I made friends.
 Let's be friends.

 I love creative cross-cultural exchange.
 It's the soil for a healthy world.